finn-auto/react-native-animated-list-header/README.md

 # react-native-collapsible-header-list

-A collapsible header list running on 60 FPS on Android and iOS (Reanimated 2)
+An animated header list running on 60 FPS for React Native powered by Reanimated 2

 ## Installation